Vancho54/onfocus_challenge/README.md

 # On Focus Challenge
-The user to access the todo list is jason@test.doe and the password is topsecret
+The user to access the todo list is jason@test.doe and the password is topsecret If you want to try the project on local you must add the env variables, you can check de env.example for more info

 ## Available Scripts